-Adrian J. Hall is a multi-million dollar producing Mortgage Loan Officer with Movement Mortgage, and is one of the youngest financial industry professionals in Knoxville with numerous accolades and accomplishments.
+Adrian J. Hall is a multi-million dollar producing Mortgage Loan Officer with Movement Mortgage, and one of the youngest financial industry professionals in Knoxville with numerous accolades and accomplishments.

-He is the founder of TheAdrianHall.com, a financial literacy network that educates and challenges others to seek the best versions of their financial lives and is the editor/co-host of the podcast “Cash Talk”, a popular and growing personal finance podcast.
+He is the founder of TheAdrianHall.com, a financial literacy network that educates and challenges others to seek the best versions of their financial lives and is editor/co-host of the podcast “Cash Talk”, a popular growing personal finance podcast.

-Adrian has written personal finance articles for Out & About Nashville, presented at the University of Tennessee, has volunteered on the board of the Anderson County Chamber of Commerce Young Professionals, co-ran TNMIC Networking Committee—a networking group exclusive to young credit union professionals, and has dedicated time to numerous local nonprofits.
+Adrian has written personal finance articles for Out & About Nashville, presented at the University of Tennessee, volunteered on the board of the Anderson County Chamber of Commerce Young Professionals, co-ran TNMIC Networking Committee—a networking group exclusive to young credit union professionals, and has dedicated time to numerous local nonprofits.

 Adrian is a devoted husband, dog lover, hip hop music aficionado, and car enthusiast.
 He invests in Knoxville real estate, operates multiple rental properties, and is a self-declared housing nerd.
-Adrian is allergic to raw apples.

 Cody Barnes, Events Coordinator